abdoghareeb46/PDF-TO-Images/README.md

 # PDF-TO-Images
-Python script that may helps in converting from .PDF file to .JPEG Image, if you have pdf files and want convert each page in these files as an JPEG image use this script.
+Python script that may help in converting from .PDF file to .JPEG Image, if you have pdf files and want convert each page in these files as an JPEG image use this script.

 # How to run Script: